What exactly is a Hoya?

 All research grants must progress through the same process of development.
 The initial task is to identify funding opportunities (internal and external) and prepare a proposal that specifically addresses the objectives of the funding source.
 Each externally funded proposal is reviewed by the Office of Research Services to ensure it satisfies the conditions of the grant and Georgetown’s regulations and is approved by the appropriate offices.
 The GU-Pass system is used for this purpose as well as to submit the proposal.
 If the proposal receives funding, then the award is entered into a financial database and managed according to the rules of the award.
 Once the work is completed, a final report and documentation that the funds have been used correctly are submitted.
 Click here for more detailed information on each of these stages.
 Contact the Office of Research Services to learn about the support provided to those seeking proposal funding.

 GU-Pass is the external research grant proposal routing system.
 When you are preparing a research grant proposal for an external funding agency, use GU-Pass to route the proposal to the appropriate offices (Department/Program, Dean, and the Office of Research Services) for approval and submission.
 For a quick guide to using GU-Pass, click here to view screenshots and instructions.

 Funding agencies often require information about certain rates, figures, and university facts.
 This information is available here.

-There are several offices at Georgetown University that provide assistance with scholarly writing and and publication.
-These resources are listed on the library web site.
+There are several offices at Georgetown University that provide assistance with scholarly writing and publication.
+These resources are listed on the library website.